 - Netflix recommendation system: People using Netflix are familiar with its recommendation system.
 It uses Deep Learning for recording the responses of different kinds of audiences.
 The Deep Learning models are designed in such a way that they record the history of watching, time of watching, and our show preferences to recommend shows.
 It saves a lot of human effort.

 AI vs ML vs DL

-Although Machine Learning and Deep Learning are both a subset of Artificial Intelligence and are focused to achieve the same goal (thinking like human), the approach to do so is different for each discipline.
+Although Machine Learning and Deep Learning are both a subset of Artificial Intelligence and are focused to achieve the same goal (thinking like humans), the approach to doing so is different for each discipline.

 Below are the key points that differentiate between Artificial intelligence, Machine Learning, and Deep Learning:

 |AI is a set of techniques and processes for machines to imitate human behavior.
 Both ML and DL are used to develop an AI application.